bazelbuild/bazel-blog/_posts/2019-02-05-configurable-builds-part-1.md

 ## Motivation

-The larger your project gets, the more likely you have to build it different ways.
+The larger your project gets, the more likely you are to have to build it different ways.

 Maybe you need Android, iOS, and desktop versions of your app.
 Maybe you build C++ for different platforms.
-Or maybe you maintain a popular JavaScript library users only want parts of to keep their .js files small.
+Or maybe you maintain a popular JavaScript library that users only want parts of to keep their .js files small.

 These are examples of *configuration*: the process of building the same *code* with different *settings* to customize it for specific needs.
 In Bazel-speak,